1977–78 AEK Athens F.C. season: Overview

-At the 15th matchday, the games took place the day after Christmas and the footballers' union proceeded to the first mobilization of the industry, claiming a strike for the specific matchday, which resulted the clubs lining up with players from the amateur divisions and only foreign professionals.
-After the passing of the first months and the recovery of the injured Bajević, AEK looked like a goal machine.

-They achieved a total of 74 goals having the best attack of the league, which they won with a difference of 7 points from the second PAOK.
-It was characteristic that after the defeat in the 2nd match that brought about the removal of Fadrhonc, AEK were defeated only once.
+At the 15th matchday, the matches took place the day after Christmas and the footballers' union organised its first strike action, calling for a strike for that matchday, forcing clubs to compete with players from the amateur divisions and only foreign professionals.
+As the season progressed and Bajević recovered from injury, AEK became a prolific attacking side.
+Moreover, after the defeat in the 2nd match that brought about the dismissal of Fadrhonc, AEK were defeated only once.
+They scored 74 league goals, having the highest-scoring attack in the league, which they won by seven points from PAOK.
 Thomas Mavros was the league's top scorer with 22 goals, while in fourth place was Takis Nikoloudis with 15.

-AEK's superiority and the big difference of points which they won the league was also confirmed in the Greek Cup. Čajkovski's team seemed unstoppable as they eliminated AO Chania at home in the first round, Panathinaikos away in the second round and Panionios at home in the round of 16.
+AEK's dominance was also was also reflected in the Greek Cup. Čajkovski's team seemed unstoppable as they eliminated AO Chania at home in the first round, Panathinaikos away in the second round and Panionios at home in the round of 16.
 In the quarter-finals, AEK defeated Panelefsiniakos away and advanced to the semi-finals, where they faced Olympiacos in Nea Filadelfeia.
-The "mistake" of Olympiacos to take the lead at the beginning of the match, made AEK "furious" and retaliated with 6 goals.
-Confirming their characterization as "unstoppable" in the final, AEK defeated PAOK as well by 2–0 and won the title, achieving the domestic double for the second time in their history after 39 years.
-Bajević emergerd as the top scorer in the tournament with 9 goals.
+Olympiacos took an early lead, but the goal only inspired AEK who responded by scoring six unanswered goals.
+They completed their dominant Cup run by defeating PAOK 2–0 in the final and won the title, to complete the domestic double for the second time in their history after 39 years.
+Bajević emerged as the top scorer in the tournament with 9 goals.